deeplearninc/relaax/README.md

         by `critic_scale` parameter.
 If it equals to `2.0` then value function
         learning rate is two times higher and `0.5` for vice versa.
         - `seed` parameter was added to reproduce some runs.
+        - `normalize_advantage`: set to true to normalize the advantage
     - `DA3C`
         - there are `2` entropy types to use: Gauss | Origin.
         Where the 2-nd one is from vanilla `A3C` article.